 You can listen HERE.

-The Tidal Sense is presented during the LIAF 2019 exhibition, August 30 to the September 29, and as part of the performative and discursive programme, Thinking Tide, Sensing Scale, as a communal listening event with live Q and A, on September 7 2019 in Lofoten.
+The Tidal Sense was presented during the LIAF 2019 exhibition, August 30 to the September 29 2019, and as part of the performative and discursive programme, Thinking Tide, Sensing Scale, as a communal listening event with live Q and A, on September 7 2019 in Lofoten.